Austria Metall

 AMAG (Austria Metall AG) is the biggest company in the Austrian aluminium industry sector.
 It is situated in the village of Ranshofen, which is in Braunau am Inn (Upper Austria).

 Company history

 Foundation and nationalization

 After the annexation, an aluminum smelter known as Mattigwerk (named after the river Mattig) was built in 1939 by Vereinigte Aluminiumwerke AG, Berlin in Ranshofen near Braunau am Inn.
 After the Second World War, US troops occupied the plant and handed it over to the re-established Republic of Austria in 1946.

-Aluminiumwerke Ranshofen GmbH, which was founded by the Republic of Austria in 1946, had effectively taken over the assets of Vereinigte Aluminiumwerke AG, Berlin, which had until then been publicly administered and located in Austria, as a Auffanggesellschaft in 1957.
+Aluminiumwerke Ranshofen GmbH, which was founded by the Republic of Austria in 1946, had effectively taken over the assets of Vereinigte Aluminiumwerke AG, Berlin, which had until then been publicly administered and located in Austria, as an Auffanggesellschaft in 1957.
 These operations, the aluminum smelter in Ranshofen and the bauxite mine in Unterlaussa, were nationalized in 1946.

 Österreichische Metallwerke Aktiengesellschaft was founded by the Republic of Austria in 1948 and set up pressing and rolling mill facilities in Ranshofen for the production of semi-finished aluminum products.